It has often been said that if you don’t have an assistant, you are one. In most businesses, this rings especially true.

 Step Three: Thoroughly Vet Your Candidate

 If your personality is aligned with your potential hire you can begin the vetting process.
 Start with what we like to call the 3 E’s: Employment, Experience, and Education.
-If you want to hire a prospector, for example, you should verify that they have a track record of employment in real estate, experience with prospecting, and relevant training that is fully documentable.
+If you want to hire a prospector, for example, you should verify that they have a track record of employment in your industry (or similar), experience with prospecting, and relevant training that is fully documentable.

 We always take the additional measure of performing an FBI-grade background check, something that every country in the world has an equivalent of.
 Your potential virtual assistant should have good standing in his or her community.